Chart Color Schemes

 Berala has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects that could affect the area.
+AreaSearch has identified 18 projects likely to affect the area.
 Notable projects include Aura by Crown Group, Lidcombe Town Centre Public Domain Plan, The Concourse at Lidcombe - DOOLEYS Regeneration Project, and Lidcombe Infrastructure Upgrade.
-Below is a list of those likely to be most relevant.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.